How to Apply for Financial Aid

 You can apply electronically for federal student aid by using FAFSA on the Web.
 There is no software to download or install, and the on-line application can be accessed by both PC and Macintosh systems.
 A central computer analyzes the information, calculates an Expected Family Contribution (EFC), and matches information reported on your FAFSA to data contained in numerous federal databases, such as the Social Security Administration.
 The results of the analysis are forwarded to both you and the schools to which you are applying.

-If you do decide to apply online, you will need a FASFA PIN code to sign your application.
-The FAFSA Pin allows you to sign your application electronically, make corrections, and apply for Federal loans.
-Go to www.pin.ed.gov to apply for a pin code.
-If you are a dependent student, your parent will also need a PIN code to electronically sign your FAFSA application and to apply for a Parent PLUS loan.
+If you do decide to apply online, you will need a FSA ID to sign your application.
+Additional information and a link to apply for a FSA ID can be found at www.fafsa.gov.
+If you are a dependent student, your parent will also need a FSA ID to electronically sign your FAFSA application and to apply for a Parent PLUS loan.

 When Should You Apply for Financial Aid?